Matching Algorithms for Causal Inference with Multiple Treatments: Introduction

-While the literature on matching for estimating causal effects of binary treatments is extensive \cite{cochran-73, rubin-73a, rubin-73b, rosenbaum-02, hansen-04, zubizarreta-12} (to name a few), generalizations and applications for multiple treatments remain limited.
-In this paper, we propose novel techniques for generating matched sets when estimating the causal effects between multiple treatments.
+In this paper, we propose several novel techniques for generating matched sets when estimating the causal effects between multiple treatments.
 We compare the performance of the new and previously proposed matching algorithms in balancing covariate distributions using simulation analyses.
 We also present a case study in which we compare the performance of different matching algorithms to estimate the effects of being released to different nursing homes from Rhode-Island hospital on patients propensity to be rehospitalized.